Frobenius subalgebra lattices in tensor categories: Introduction

-The next corollaries makes Watatani's theorem more apparent.
+The following corollaries make the original Watatani's theorem increasingly transparent.

-\begin{restatecorollary}{cor:allfinite1.75} Let $\mathcal{C}$ be a semisimple tensor category over $\mathbb{C}$.
-Let $X$ be a connected Frobenius algebra in $\mathcal{C}$.
-If there is a pivotal structure $\phi$ such that $X$ is $\phi_X$-weakly positive, then its Frobenius $\mathcal{B}$-subalgebra lattice is finite. \end{restatecorollary}
+\begin{restatecorollary}{cor:allfinite1.75} Let $\mathcal{C}$ be a semisimple tensor category over $\mathbb{C}$, so weakly positive for some quasi-pivotal strucutre $\phi$.
+Let $X$ be a connected Frobenius algebra such that $\phi_X$ an algebra morphism.
+Then every coherent sublattice of the Frobenius subalgebra poset of $X$ is finite. \end{restatecorollary}